New Jersey Devils: Devils Ring of Honor

 During the 2016–17 season the Devils created a Devils Ring of Honor to honor players whose numbers were not retired and other team personnel.
+The Ring of Honor Committee consists of the five players whose numbers are retired by the organization (Stevens, Daneyko, Niedermayer, Brodeur and Eliáš), the three Ring of Honor inductees (Peter McMullen, on behalf of the McMullen family, Brylin and Lemaire) and select media/team executives each year.

 John McMullen, owner of the Devils from 1982 to 2000, was the inaugural inductee and was inducted on January 6, 2017.
 Sergei Brylin was inducted on January 20, 2024, becoming the second inductee.
 Brylin, a defensive forward, played for the Devils from 1995 to 2008, won three Stanley Cup titles with the team and is one of only five Devils who played for all three championship teams.
 He later became an assistant coach with the Devils.
 On January 22, 2025, Jacques Lemaire became the third inductee.
 Lemaire, a Hockey Hall of Famer, was the head coach of the Devils from 1993 to 1998 and again from 2009 to 2011.
 He coached the Devils to their first Stanley Cup in 1995 and his 11th championship overall.
+On January 27, 2026, John MacLean became the fourth inductee.
+MacLean played on right wing for the Devils from 1983 to 1998, winning the Stanley Cup in 1995.
+He later went on to be part of the coaching staff of the Devils, where he won another Stanley Cup in 2003 as an assistant coach.